micrata/marsAPI/README.md

  - Once an entry is selected, an image's source link can be viewed and copied or the image can be downloaded via the "Copy" and "Download" buttons.

- <b>Your will need JAVA FX and Java JDK Downloaded to run this program</b>

-## Notes
-A place to store miscellaneous information about the application.

 ## Credits & Sources
+ - NASA and Chris Cerami, for access to their [Mars Rover Photos API](https://github.com/chrisccerami/mars-photo-api).
- - Oracle & Gluon, for their SceneBuilder which allowed us to quickly visualize the GUI.
+ - Oracle & Gluon, for their [Scene Builder](https://gluonhq.com/products/scene-builder/) which allowed us to quickly visualize the GUI.
+ - Stackoverflow users jewelsea and Slaw for their [helpful advice](https://stackoverflow.com/questions/71366928/how-to-retrieve-image-from-web-in-java-fx).